telerik/xaml-docs/controls/radwizard/localization.md

 ---

 # Localization
-The built-in localization mechanism in WPF allows you to localize __RadWizard__ control.
+The built-in localization mechanism allows you to localize __RadWizard__ control.

 Here is a list of the supported languages: